 Marynissen Estates has its roots deeply embedded in the soil of Niagara-on-the-lake.
-Located in the four mile creek sub appellation at the base of the Niagara escarpment, the estate is home to the oldest commercial planting of Cabernet Sauvignon in Canada.
-The property was purchased in 1953 by viticulture pioneer John Marynissen and his wife Adrianna (Nanny) who immigrated to Canada from Holland.
-Along with a fruit orchard and a pig barn, there was an existing vineyard on the lot.
-John and Adrianna went from “swine to wine” when they began growing their own grapes in 1975, planting European vinifera grape varietals such as Chardonnay, Gewurztraminer, Riesling, Merlot and Gamay Noir.
+Located in the four mile creek sub appellation at the base of the escarpment the estate is home to the oldest commercial planting of Cabernet Sauvignon in Canada.
+The property was purchased in 1953 by viticulture pioneer John Marynissen and his wife Adrianna (Nanny).
+AS there was an existing vineyard on the lot, they started growing their own grapes and in 1975, they began planting vinifera varieties, Chardonnay, Gewurztraminer, Riesling, Merlot and Gamay Noir.

 John Marynissen was one of the first to plant vinifera grapes, when many people said it couldn’t be done.
 The vines survived and he proved that our microclimate could create outstanding wines.
 Cabernet Sauvignon was planted in 1978 and the Marynissen family spent decades watching over the vines, hand farming and harvesting.
 Sadly John passed away in January 2009, but his legacy and vision for the winery remains intact.

 The vineyards rich history was born out of a strong devotion to the land, pioneering spirit and passion for excellence.
 Carrying on the tradition and art of exceptional winemaking is Mitchell McCurdy and his winemaking team.

 Open year round, May-September 10-6 and October-April 11-5.
 Enjoy seasonal offerings during the summer such as Sangria Flights and Brunch Sundays.
 In the winter, cozy up in wine country with a flight of wine tastings and snacks.
 Visit our website for up to date offerings & hours.
 We look forward to meeting you!